 Annual Fee: $0, but you must have an Amazon Prime membership, which costs $99 a year

-Why It’s a Winner: This Chase-issued card sports an APR lower than that of most store cards while offering tons of rewards.
+Why It’s a Winner: The Amazon Prime Rewards Visa card sports an APR lower than that of most store cards while offering tons of rewards.

 Assuming you shop regularly at Amazon.com, the cash back value for each $100 you spend there comes to an estimated $5—a generous redemption rate that rivals many general-purpose rewards cards.
 Amazon’s almost endless breadth of merchandise adds to this card’s value, as it’s far more versatile than a department store or shoe-store card.